Marvel unveiled three props from Avengers: Age of Ultron at their Comic-Con booth over the weekend—now you just have to guess what the props are.

 Now that we know who Ultron is, it’s time to get into his head a little bit.

 James Spader came by the EW Hideout at Comic-Con along with his co-stars Chris Hemsworth and Chris Evans to talk about the big bad of Avengers: Age of Ultron.
-Spader talked about the character’s motivations with a calm that unnerved Chris Evans—if Ultron’s voice is anything like Spader’s here, the robot that comes to destroy us all next summer will probably convince us all that his evil plot is good for us.
+Spader talked about the character’s motivations with a calm that unnerved Evans—if Ultron’s voice is anything like Spader’s here, the robot that comes to destroy us all next summer will probably convince us all that his evil plot is good for us.

 Watch the video and read a full transcript below.

 EW: James Spader, you’re joining the franchise as the titular Ultron character, tell us a little bit about him.
 He seems like he’s a guy who may come into contention with the Avengers at some point.

 SPADER: Yeah, I think he sees the Avengers as being part of a problem, a more comprehensive problem in the world.
 I don’t know, he sees the world from a very strange point of view because he’s brand new, he’s very young.
 He’s been self-created during the first act of the film, and then he—he sees the world around him from a very biblical point of view.
 Because he’s been able to upload an enormous amount of intelligence and so on, and that’s also been fed into him as well.

 So he’s immature, and yet has knowledge of comprehensive, broad history and precedent, and he has created in a very short period of time a rather skewed worldview.
 Which is certainly not unprecedented!
 He’s probably self-absorbed.

 EVANS: It’s so great hearing James talk right now.
 I can just see Ultron and I get scared!
 [Laughs]